michelemiotti/porous-grid-sim/README.md

 Mesh generation is done using `blender`.
 So far, two types of meshes can be
 generated: porous and wire meshes.
 Further details on how to generate each type of mesh are provided below.
+The generated mesh has to be saved as `simulation/constant/triSurface/grid.obj` for the simulation to use it.

 ### Porous Mesh Generation